the-nix-way/flake-registry/README.md

 # flake-registry

-This is a CLI tool that lists all of the entries in the most recent [flake registry][registry].
+This is a CLI tool that lists all of the entries in the most recent [global flake registry][registry].

 ```shell
 # Without installation